 As with obtaining data to track self-identified small businesses, the City should request and maintain information about race and gender ownership of its bidders, vendors and subcontractors.
-There may be other types of ownership that the City should track as well (veteran-owned business ownership, for example).
+There may be other types of ownership that the City should track as well (veteranowned business ownership, for example).
 This self-identification would not qualify a firm for any City procurement programs.

 - b.
 Certified ESBEs and SBEs.
-The City of Brooklyn Park should use an existing regional system such as CERT or a combination of systems for its program and not establish its own certification process.
-CERT, a joint certification system for several local cities and counties, currently certifies firms as small business enterprises (SBEs).
-Hennepin County uses that information to identify a subset of SBEs that are emerging small business enterprises (ESBEs). - c.
+The City of Rochester should continue to use existing regional systems such as CERT and State certification for its program and not establish its own certification process.
+The City should work with the public entities responsible for CERT to ensure that companies located in Southeast Minnesota can be certified. - c.
 Certified MBEs and WBEs.
-As with certified SBEs, the City should use an existing regional system such as CERT or the State TGB program for identifying MBEs and WBEs eligible for its program. - d.
+As with certified SBEs, the City should continue to use existing regional systems such as CERT or the State TGB program for identifying MBEs and WBEs eligible for its program.
+(The City should ensure that Southeast Minnesota businesses are certified.) - d.
 Certified socially and economically disadvantaged business enterprises (SEDBEs).
 Entities in this study should consider a joint certification for small businesses that demonstrate, on an individual basis, both: - Social disadvantage after evaluating a personal narrative of the effects of discrimination against the business owner based on that owner's immutable personal characteristics; and - Economic disadvantage after considering financial information about the firm and the business owner.